"Monté the Motivator"

 Serving 10 years in the U.S. Army as an administrative specialist, military journalist and public affairs specialist, he is the recipient of the Army Meritorious Service Medal.
 His tours of duty included the 3rd U. S. Infantry (The Old Guard), sometimes referred to as the Presidential Honor Guard, Fort Myer, Virginia; U.S. Army Detachment, U.S. Army Element Landsoutheast (NATO), Izmir, Turkey; Headquarters, U. S. Army Readiness Region VIII, Aurora, Colorado; and Headquarters, 11th Aviation Regiment, U.S. Army Storck Barracks, Illesheim, Germany He has also served with the 222nd Broadcast Public Affairs Detachment, U.S. Army Reserve, Bell, CA; HHC 115th Military Police Battalion, Maryland Army National Guard, Salisbury, MD; and the 29th Mobile Public Affairs Detachment, Maryland Army National Guard, Baltimore, Maryland.

 Monté is a Past Chairman of the Advisory Council for The Salvation Army's Adult Rehabilitation Center in Baltimore.
-A native of Salisbury, Maryland, Monté lives in Maryland and is married.
+A native of Salisbury, Maryland, Monté lives in Maryland.

 Web Site Designed by The Twilley Group